Cyanoramphus

-Like many other species of birds the Cyanoramphus parakeets have suffered from changes brought about by humans.
-The two species from the Society Islands, the black-fronted parakeet and the Society parakeet, have become extinct as have the subspecies from Lord Howe Island and Macquarie Island, as well as an undescribed form from Campbell Island.
-One species, the Malherbe's parakeet (C. malherbi), is critically endangered while most other species are endangered or vulnerable.
+Like many other species of birds, the Cyanoramphus parakeets have suffered from changes brought about by humans.
+The two species from the Society Islands, the black-fronted parakeet and the Society parakeet, are now extinct, as are the taxa from Lord Howe Island and Macquarie Island, and an undescribed Campbell Island form.
+One species, Malherbe's parakeet (C. malherbi), is critically endangered, while most other species are endangered or vulnerable.
 Habitat loss and introduced species are considered responsible for the declines and extinctions.

-The genus Cyanoramphus was introduced in 1854 by the French ornithologist Charles Lucien Bonaparte.
+The genus Cyanoramphus was introduced in 1854 by French ornithologist Charles Lucien Bonaparte.
 The genus name combines the Ancient Greek kuanos meaning "dark-blue" and rhamphos meaning "bill".
 The type species was designated by English zoologist George Robert Gray in 1855 as what is now the extinct black-fronted parakeet (Cyanoramphus zealandicus).

 Species

-There are 12 recognised species, of which 4 are extinct:
+Of the 11 recognised species, three are extinct: